Current Initiatives

 This initiative funds programs that expand educational access for young people in underserved Indiana communities.
 Support includes after-school programming, literacy initiatives, and college readiness resources for students K–12.

-Partner types: public schools, community learning centers, tutoring nonprofits
+Partner types: public schools, Childcare Centers

 02